bernardocs/chaordiagrams/README.md

 # ChaorDiagrams
-A simple and neat Diagrams Builder
+A simple and neat Diagram canvas

 ## Build Setup